 - Remove window crank handles using the clip removal tool (Figure 2; available at most auto-parts stores, Sears, etc.).
 Clips are usually installed with the open end toward the handle.
-If you have standard windows, remove the crank as you would for the vent window crank handle. - Remove the lock knob using the same tool - Unscrew the door opener knob from the shaft. - Remove the two screws from the top and bottom of the door pull - Remove the two large screws from under the armrest. - Remove the 5 door-panel clips (Figure 3).
+If you have standard windows, remove the crank as you would for the vent window crank handle. - Remove the lock knob using a small hook, pick or the fabric method (see pgs.
+5-7).
+The lock knobs can be tough to remove because they are recessed in the panel. - Unscrew the door opener knob from the shaft. - Remove the two screws from the top and bottom of the door pull - Remove the two large screws from under the armrest. - Remove the 5 door-panel clips (Figure 3).
 At this point you should be able to pull out the bottom of the panel and raise it from the top support of the door.